Why Is Prayer So Important?

 Your prayers do not have to be polished or eloquent to have God hear them.
 Some people lift their hands, others fold them, but most important is your heart’s position to be sincere with God.
 Make sure you stop to listen to God to hear if He has an answer right away or if you need to wait on the Lord.

 Learn How To Pray More Effectively

-The best way to pray is to intimately confess any sin, ask for forgiveness, thank God for blessings, others’ needs, and yourself.
-When we meditate, we are personally listening to God and trying to understand God’s will in our life.
+- Learn how to pray more efficiently and more powerfully.?
+Have you ever wondered about the best way how to pray?
+The best way to share something I am thankful for is with God.
+Then confess a sin or sins that I committed.
+Then ask God to forgive me for my sin or sins.
+The best way to pray is to confess any sin intimately, ask for forgiveness, and thank God for blessings, others’ needs, and yourself.
+When we meditate, we listen to God and try to understand God’s will in our life.
 Prayer is our connection with God.

-I also pray for all the victims that I hear about on the news and even for others in my personal life who are struggling with health issues, relationship issues, stress, depression, etc. When I do this right, I pray for things for myself at the end. ~ Bill Greguska
+I also pray for all the victims I hear about on the news and even for others in my personal life struggling with health issues, relationship issues, stress, depression, etc. When I do this right, I pray for things for myself in the end. ~ Bill Greguska

 The Prayer For Spiritual Power! ~ Tony Evans